We Are Not Alone (2022 film)

-We Are Not Alone is a 2022 British science-fiction comedy television film, starring Declan Baxter, Vicki Pepperdine, Mike Wozniak and Joe Thomas, broadcast on Dave on 28 November 2022.
+We Are Not Alone is a 2022 British science-fiction comedy television film co-created and co-written by Laurence Rickard and Ben Willbond.
+Starring Declan Baxter, Georgia May Foote, Bruce Mackinnon, Evelyn Mok, Rickard, Joe Thomas, Willbond, Mike Wozniak, Vicki Pepperdine and Amanda Abbington, it was broadcast on Dave on 28 November 2022.
 It follows a group of aliens who have invaded and conquered Earth as they try to maintain control with their new subjects.

 Plot

 Mild-mannered and hapless council worker Stewart gets enlisted into helping three members of the Gu'un alien race – who have taken over Earth – set up their rule of the United Kingdom in the buildings of the Clitheroe Borough Council, while being tempted by the Anti-Alien Alliance (AAA) determined to overthrow them.
-Stewart tries to cope between the widely different approaches to ruling along the three Gu'uns, by attempting – with fluctuating success – to ingratiate them to the British people, and avoid at all costs the ultimate fate of getting flushed into space.
+Stewart tries to cope between the widely different approaches to ruling among the three Gu'uns, by attempting – with fluctuating success – to ingratiate them to the British people, and avoid at all costs the ultimate fate of getting flushed into space.